MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/graphql/azure-function-hello-world.md

 # Deploy a GraphQL API as an Azure Function

-In this article, learn how to deploy a GraphQL API to Azure in an Azure Function.
+In this article, learn how to deploy an Apollo GraphQL API to Azure in an Azure Function.

 * [Sample code](https://github.com/Azure-Samples/js-e2e-azure-function-graphql-hello.git)